School of Trades and Technology Menu

 Renewable Energy Fundamentals for Electricians - XELC 0102

 The School of Trades and Technology is pleased to offer a flexible delivery option of Renewable Energy Fundamentals for Electricians.
-This blended program will consist of 30 weeks of self-paced, self-directed online course curriculum and one week of on-site practical training) provides students with the knowledge and skills needed to install and maintain Renewable Energy (RE) power generation systems and equipment.
-This program will cover industrial, commercial, institutional, power generation and residential settings in compliance with appropriate codes, standards, and industry best practices.
+This blended program will consist of 30 weeks of self-paced, self-directed online course curriculum and one week of on-site practical training providing students with the knowledge and skills needed to install and maintain Renewable Energy (RE) power generation systems and equipment.
+This program will cover industrial, commercial, institutional, power generation, and residential settings in compliance with appropriate codes, standards, and industry best practices.

 Program topics include: